bradford-hamilton/Ruby-On-Quails/guides/source/routing.md

 ### Using `root`

-You can specify what Rails should route `'/'` to with the `root` method:
+You can specify what Quails should route `'/'` to with the `root` method:

 ```ruby
 root to: 'pages#main'